ember-learn/ember-blog/source/2019-04-19-the-ember-times-issue-95.md

 We can use ember-model-select to create a `select` dropdown that lets users (1) **search for a model in Ember Data** and (2) **see an unlimited amount of data**. @nickschot combined three popular addons to solve this problem: [ember-power-select](https://ember-power-select.com/), [ember-concurrency](http://ember-concurrency.com), and [ember-infinity](https://github.com/ember-infinity/ember-infinity).

-To learn more about the motivation and solution behind ember-model-select, please have a look at [@nickschot's blog post](https://nickschot.nl/blog/creating-ember-model-select). 🙏
+To learn more about the motivation and solution behind ember-model-select, please take a look at [@nickschot's blog post](https://nickschot.nl/blog/creating-ember-model-select). 🙏

 ---